uschiLaa/spinebil/cran-comments.md

 This is a re-submission of an archived package.
 I have updated the code to work with the latest version of "dplyr" and removed the dependencey on the "mbgraphic" package from the example.

-However, "mbgraphic", which is not currently available on CRAN, is still suggested as it can provide valuable additional functionality.
+The notes arise because it is considered a new submission, and because "mbgraphic", which is not currently available on CRAN, is still suggested.
+Since it can provide valuable additional functionality I prefer to keep the reference to "mbgraphic".

 ## Test environments